I’ve been documenting Burning Man for over a decade. It’s without doubt one of the

 My images from the event have been widely published, appearing in newspapers and

 magazines worldwide.
-They also appear in a new book, Burning Man: Art on Fire,
+They also appear in Burning Man: Art on Fire, a book

-You can view galleries from various years below.
+You can view a selection of galleries below.
 For more about the project,

-see my reflections on Burning Man 2014, or check out some of the
+please see my reflections on Burning Man 2015, or check out some of the

 press/interviews at the bottom of this page.
 Thanks for visiting.